SZiv/RAMPSXB/README.md

 If you have questions, feel free to shoot me a message, or if you want to learn more about the making of this project, see here: http://scottziv.com/?p=261

+Be sure to take a look at the Wiki here: http://reprap.org/wiki/RAMPSXB

 Happy printing!

 Released under GPL V3